Rowan Mason

 Rowan has represented owners and contractors in contract negotiations for a variety of construction projects.
 Those projects have included contract review and negotiations for:

 Rowan has handled numerous bid protests on behalf of bidding contractors.
 Most recently, he successfully overturned bid awards by a California water board and a school district on separate construction-related projects.
-In both instances, Rowan was able to make compelling arguments that the agency had misled bidders and failed to comply with state and federal regulations.
+In both instances, Rowan convinced the authorities that the agency had misled bidders and failed to comply with state and federal regulations.